What Is Full Form Of BIS?

 The full form of BIS is Bank for International Settlements.
-BIS refers to the international financial institution which is established in the year 1930 under auspices of the international law and its aim is serving the central banks in promoting the monetary as well as the financial stability, fostering the international cooperation and acting as the bank for the different central banks along with facilitating the collaboration among those central banks.
+BIS refers to the international financial institution which was established in the year 1930 under auspices of the international law, and its aim is serving the central banks in promoting the monetary as well as the financial stability, fostering the international cooperation, and acting as the bank for the different central banks along with facilitating the collaboration among those central banks.

-- The Bank for International Settlements was founded in the year 1930.
-It was established due to the Hague Agreement in the 1930s among the different countries of the world which includes Germany, the United Kingdom, the United States Belgium, France, Italy, Japan, and Switzerland.
-Initially, it was established as a clearinghouse for the German war reparations but the reparations discontinued shortly after the establishment of the bank.
-However, after that, it became an international forum for the cooperation as well as counterparty for the transactions happening among the central banks.
+- The Bank for International Settlements was founded in 1930.
+It was established due to the Hague Agreement in the 1930s among the world’s different countries, which includes Germany, the United Kingdom, the United States, Belgium, France, Italy, Japan, and Switzerland.
+Initially, it was established as a clearinghouse for the German war reparations, but the reparations discontinued shortly after the bank’s establishment.
+However, after that, it became an international forum for the cooperation and counterparty for the transactions happening among the central banks.

-- The first office of Bank for International Settlements was opened on May 17, 1930, with the main aim of collecting, administrating and distributing the reparations which German government imposed by treaty of the Versailles after the World War I. During the World War II, bank was neutral officially, but at war’s end, it was agreed by the Allies to shut down the BIS but decided for this was not implemented.
-After that, it played an important role during the Bretton woods agreement with respect to maintaining the international currency convertibility.
+- The first office of the Bank for International Settlements was opened on May 17, 1930, with the main aim of collecting, administrating, and distributing the reparations which the German government imposed by the treaty of the Versailles after World War I. During World War II, the bank was neutral officially, but at the war’s end, it was agreed by the Allies to shut down the BIS but decided for this was not implemented.
+After that, it played an important role during the Bretton Woods agreement concerning maintaining international currency convertibility.

-- In the year 1973, Bank for International Settlements became an agent for the European monetary cooperation fund that was established by members of the European Union.
-So from the date of establishment and to date, It remained an important international financial institution.
+- In 1973, the Bank for International Settlements became an agent for the European monetary cooperation fund established by members of the European Union.
+So from the date of establishment and to date, It remained an important international financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .
 Presently head office of the BIS is in Basel, Switzerland.
 Along with this, BIS has two representative offices located in the Hong Kong SAR and Mexico City.

 The different roles performed by the bank for international settlements are as follows:

-- It serves as an agent with respect to international financial operations.
+- It serves as an agent concerning international financial operations.

-- It conducts the policy analysis and carries out the research on the different issues that are relevant for the money as well as financial stability.
+- It conducts policy analysis and carries out research on the different issues relevant to money and financial stability.

 - It acts as the prime counterparty for the central banks for all of their financial transactions.